The Strongest Wood Joints: Types, Uses, and Tips

 dovetail joint

 One of the most durable joinery methods, the dovetail, is utilized to reinforce corners and prevent them from coming apart.
+Trust me, if you want your corners to withstand the test of time, this is the joint to master.

 The interconnecting parts are wedge-shaped (like a dove’s tail) and are typically found in cabinetry corners.
 You can make dovetails manually or mechanically, and these can be made using the following machines: